junxit/us-congress-bills-114/metadata.md

 - 2016-09-14 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5620.
 - 2016-09-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5485)
 - 2016-09-14 — The previous question was ordered pursuant to the rule. (consideration: CR H5484, H5485)
+- 2016-09-15 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.